puneetzaroo/puneetzaroo.github.io/index.md

 I am an Infrastructure software engineer.
 Currently, I am a founding engineer at  [Zerostack](http://www.zerostack.com), developing highly available distributed systems.
-I have led the design and development of a distributed self-healing control plane; and a virtual machine high-availability feature.
+I have led the design and development of core components of the Zerostack Cloud platform, including  a distributed self-healing control plane; and a virtual machine high-availability feature.
 The following blog posts give a high-level overview of some of this work.